21 Things I Learned at 21

-I didn't know it before but I was so scared of being vulnerable.
-It's not a nice feeling but it's a normal feeling and this past year taught me to be okay with the moments that I'm vulnerable with my body.
-Loving my body is hard.
-During the times that I did, I didn't allow myself to do feel and it was damaging.
+I didn't know it before but I'm scared of being vulnerable.
+It's not a nice feeling but it's a normal feeling and this past year taught me to be okay with those moments especially regarding my body.
+Loving my body is hard and while I concealed that feeling, I was damaging myself.
 I'm not always going to love my body.
-It's a work in progress for me and I know that now.
+It's a work in progress and I know that now.
 And just like I learned to be vulnerable, I also learned to embrace the times that I am absolutely in love with myself and my body.

 To let things matter if they matter.

 I change moods very quickly.
-I can be over the moon one minute and shy the next, for no reason.
-That's just who I am.
-There were times that I would change from one mood to the next and question why because I didn't want to accept the next feeling.
-But I've learned that letting myself feel is okay and needed, in fact.
+I can be over the moon one minute and annoyed the next.
+Sometimes I question why but it's mostly because I don't want to accept the next feeling but I've learned that letting myself feel is okay and needed in fact.
 When things or feelings mattered, I let them matter.
 It's one of the most important things I've learned.
-Don't shove those feelings under the bed.
-Clasp onto them and let them matter because they do.
+Don't shove those feelings away.
+Clasp on to them and let them matter because they do.
 If you want to feel sad, it's okay to feel sad.
 Embrace it.
 If you want to be happy, allow yourself that happiness.
 Embrace it.
-Embrace it all because the feeling being there is enough and you should give it the attention.
+Embrace it all because the feeling being there is enough.

 To be passionate.

-To love what you love and do it unconditionally and without fear.
+To love what I love and do it unconditionally and without fear.

 To be alone.

-I thought I was good at being alone but I found out, when being alone, that I wasn't.
-I discovered this part of me when I arrived in London to study for a semester.
-I wasn't alone necessarily because I was in program with other people who were also 'alone' but I was alone because I was away from the people I loved the most and that was different for me.
+I thought I was good at being alone but I found out (while being alone) that I wasn't.
+I've felt this before but never like I did when I arrived to London.
+I was surrounded by a group of students who were also studying abroad but I was alone.
+I was away from the people I loved the most.
 It was hard to adjust and it was frustrating.
-I wanted to be okay with being by myself but I also wanted nothing more than to be home.
-I've been in London now for about two months and I'm still learning to be alone but I've found comfort in being by myself.
+I wanted to be okay but I also wanted nothing more than to be home.
+I've been in London now for about two months and I'm still learning to be okay but I've found a new comfort in being by myself.
 I don't feel anxious anymore.
-I created a new home here and I like it.

 It's okay to be alone even if it feels like it will never be okay.
-I spent my first weeks in bed with Netflix in the background to help me fall asleep so I could numb the feeling of being alone.
+I spent my first weeks in bed with Netflix in the background to help while I fell asleep so I could numb the feeling of being alone.
 I don't do that anymore because like most things in life, it was temporary.

-Just like the last, my first time traveling happened while in London.
-Traveling to London was a huge step in my life.
-I now realize that it opened up doors to many feelings and experiences that were shut before arriving.
-I didn't only just come to study in London for the traveling.
-It was something that, to be quite honest, never crossed my mind.
-I knew that aside from London, I would want to travel to Ireland, and once I did, that would be it but wanderlust kicked in and I wanted to discover more places.
-In the past month I've traveled to Italy, Denmark, Germany, and Spain.
+Traveling to London was huge in my life.
+I realize that it opened doors to feelings and experiences that were shut before arriving.
+Once I traveled to Ireland for a weekend away, the wanderlust kicked in and I wanted to discover more.
+In the past month I've traveled to Italy, Denmark, Germany and Spain.
 Traveling is so much fun.
-Sure, now that I have there are a lot of things that I would do differently but the experience all together has been magical and I want more.
+The experience all-together has been magical and I want more.
 I want more of different cultures, people, foods, etc. I need it.

 To be angry.